 Before even looking for employment opportunities abroad, it might be a good idea to learn how it all works.
 It’s pretty complicated, but if you take the time to understand the basics, you’ll save yourself a lot of heartache and money down the line.

-WHAT IS THE TEMPORARY FOREIGN WORKER PROGRAM (TFWP)?
+WORK IN CANADA UNDER THE TEMPORARY FOREIGN WORKER PROGRAM (TFWP)

 The Temporary Foreign Worker Program is a Government of Canada program that allows Canadian employers to temporarily hire foreign nationals to work in Canada, in the absence of qualified Canadian citizens or permanent residents.

 The program started in 1973, when Canadian hospitals started bringing in foreign-trained doctors.
 It was expanded in 2002 to include low-skilled workers, including Live-In Caregivers.